ridgelines/fireball/README.md

 ## Overview
 Fireball is a web framework written in Go.
-Unlike many web frameworks written in Go, handlers in Fireball applications return objects instead instead of writing them directly to a http.ResponseWriter.
-This aims to make handlers feel more like "regular" Go functions and push some of the tediousness of the http layer away from business logic.
+It aims to make handlers feel more like "regular" Go functions by:
+* Moving the response-writing responsibility away from the handler
+* Allowing errors to be bubbled up

 ## Installation
 To install this package, run: